samueljackson92/player-stage-install-script/README.md

 http://yorkroboticist.blogspot.co.uk/2011/10/installing-playerstage-in-ubuntu-natty.html

-Theoretically, this script should work with Ubuntu from 11.10+.
+This script should work with Ubuntu from 11.04+.
 I've tested it on a fresh install of Ubuntu 12.04 64 bit in a VM and it seems to work fine.
-I'm unsure if it will work with versions of Ubuntu below 11.10.
+I'm unsure if it will work with versions of Ubuntu below 11.04.

 Pre-Install
 -----------